Skip to main content

 Rodz structures signal-based prospecting into three distinct phases:

-This structured approach enables a shift from random prospecting to a predictable system that multiplies qualified meetings by 4.
-To set up this detection from a technical standpoint, follow our guide to configure your first intent signal via the Rodz API.
+This approach shifts prospecting from random activity to a system that multiplies qualified meetings by 4.
+For the technical setup, the guide to configure your first intent signal via the Rodz API walks through each step.

 Frequently Asked Questions